Chief Compliance Officers: Role, Authority, and Strategic Importance

 Procedures align with policy commitments

-Updates are managed through controlled processes
+Updates are controlled and documented

 Employees are trained on compliance expectations